Best Premier League players ranked 2025

 5. Cole Palmer (Chelsea)

-Palmer is a blockbuster talent with ice flowing through his veins.
-He is a roaming, wandering presence for Chelsea, afforded freedom of the final third to pick holes and exploit every single gap, every single time.
+He is a roaming, wandering presence for Enzo Maresca's Blues, afforded freedom of the final third to pick holes and exploit every single gap, every single time.

 4. Rodri (Man City)

-The Spaniard is a Rolls-Royce in the middle of the park, doing City's dirty work, orchestrating a perfect symphony between attack and defence, while taking games by the scruff of the neck and chipping in with important goals himself.
+Man City's struggles without him were further evidence of just how good a player the 29-year-old is.
+He is the gold standard among defensive midfielders, a Rolls-Royce in the middle of the park, doing City's dirty work, orchestrating a perfect symphony between attack and defence, while taking games by the scruff of the neck and chipping in with important goals himself.

 Rodri was crucial in City completing the treble and lifting the Premier League five times in a row.
 He'll be a major part of the club's history so long as he's wearing sky blue.